Asana/kraken/README.md

 ### Authors and Contributors

+Kraken was developed at [Asana](http://www.asana.com/jobs).

-Kraken was originally written by Kris Rasmussen (@krisr) at [Asana](http://www.asana.com/jobs).
+The original version was written by Kris Rasmussen ([@krisr](https://github.com/krisr)) in 2010.

+It was rewritten to be retroactive by Samvit Ramadurgam ([@samvit](https://github.com/samvit)) in 2013.

 The Kraken mascot was designed by Stephanie Hornung.

 ### Support or Contact
 Having trouble with Kraken?
 Check out the documentation at https://github.com/Asana/Kraken/wiki or file an issue at https://github.com/Asana/Kraken/issues and we’ll help you sort it out.